Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 Many people will skip this and head on to Taupo or Rotorua.

-However, doing this will mean you will miss out on one of New Zealand’s more off the beaten track destinations.
+However, doing this will mean you will miss out on one of New Zealand’s most incredible yet secret destinations.

 One of the highlights of this part of New Zealand is quiet coastal roads that at points hug the ocean’s edge.
 As you begin to circle around the end of the peninsula you head up into the hills offering some lovely views.